This Town Ain't Big Enough for Both of Us: In popular culture

-The song appears in a dream sequence in an episode of the British sitcom Green Wing.
-The original track is mimed by two of the characters, Dr. "Mac" Macartney and Dr. Alan Statham, pretending to be Russell Mael and Ron Mael respectively.
+The song appears in a dream sequence, in an episode of the British sitcom Green Wing.
+The original track is mimed by two of the characters, Dr. "Mac" Macartney and Dr Alan Statham, who pretend to be Russell and Ron Mael respectively.

-The original Sparks version of the song is heard in the 2010 movie Kick-Ass.
+The original Sparks version of the song is heard in the superhero black comedy film Kick-Ass (2010).

-The song is used in episode 2 of Telltale's episodic video game series Guardians of the Galaxy.
+The song is used in episode 2 of Telltale's video game series Guardians of the Galaxy.

+The song is used in Season 1, Episode 8 of American neo-Western crime drama television miniseries Justified: City Primeval in a scene with a confrontation between two characters.